davidbispo/car-pooler/README.md

 The application is served using puma(multi-threaded Ruby server) to take advantage of simultaneous connections and multi-thread computing.

+We leverage those tools to create two roles: (i) the journey requester, which performs a request that can wait and (ii) the journey finder, which takes care of finding journeys but not demanding trip resolving in order before the next ones, but at the same time not leaving unresolved trips unattended.

 ### 2. Serving cars
 Journeys can be created via request and are managed by a queue.
 Once a car is requested, the requested posts to a CarPooling queue.
 This